TERRESTRIAL HABITAT. WHAT IS TERRESTRIAL HABITAT? Terrestrial habitat refers to life on land.

 MARSHY TYPE OF TERRESTRIAL HABITAT

 Marsh habitat is defined as a lowland habitat which is usually flooded or water-logged all the time.
-Naturally, grasses and shrubs grow in marsh but when tress grow there, it is called a swamp Marsh is often regarded as a transition between the aquatic and terrestrial habitat
+Naturally, grasses and shrubs grow in the marsh but when trees grow there, it is called a swamp Marsh is often regarded as a transition between the aquatic and terrestrial habitat

-FACTORS AFFECTING PLANT AND ANIMAL IN A TERRESTRIAL HABITATS
+FACTORS AFFECTING PLANTS AND ANIMALS IN TERRESTRIAL HABITATS

 O, N, salts, CO, HO, etc. water/rainfall, temperature, light/sunlight, wind, altitude, pressure, moisture/humidity, pH, wildfire/thunder and lightning. read more on biotic and abiotic factors affecting ecosystem here